-14. Chesapeake Bay Total Maximum Daily Load (TMDL) 40% Action Plan (TES, DPI, RPCA, GS, PZ)
+46. Chesapeake Bay TMDL 40% Action Plan Implementation (TES, DPI, RPCA, GS, PZ)

-The City is required to complete the Chesapeake Bay TMDL Action Plan that identifies strategies for the City to meet the state and federal mandates to reduce nutrient and sediment pollution in stormwater runoff that enters the Bay.
+The ongoing implementation of the Chesapeake Bay TMDL Action Plan is required for the City to meet state and federal mandates to reduce nutrient and sediment pollution in stormwater runoff before it enters the Bay.
 To comply, the City must implement costly stormwater capital infrastructure projects the reduces pollution from stormwater before it enters local waterways, the Potomac, and the Chesapeake Bay.
-This mandate to reach 40% is effective beginning FY 2019 and must be achieved before FY 2023, as mandated in the City's Municipal Separate Storm Sewer System (MS4) general permit.
+This mandate to reach 40% was effective beginning FY 2019 and must be achieved before FY 2023, as enforced through the City's Municipal Separate Storm Sewer System (MS4) general permit.
+The City's internal goal is more aggressive given that 100% of the mandate must be met no later than 2028.